Dr Siobhan Hugh-Jones

 - Website: Twitter | Researchgate | ORCID

-Siobhan is Associate Professor of Health Psychology in the School of Psychology, University of Leeds.
+Siobhan is Associate Professor of Mental Health Psychology in the School of Psychology, University of Leeds.
 She has an academic career of over 20 years.
 Having gained her BSc Psychology at Queen’s University Belfast, and her doctorate in Developmental Psychology from the University of Sheffield, she joined the University of Leeds in 1998.
-Having moved from a teaching-only role to a teaching and research role 10 years ago, her work has spanned developmental, clinical and applied health psychology, especially adolescent mental health, school based interventions, mindfulness and qualitative, participatory and co-design methods.
+Her work has spanned developmental, clinical and applied health psychology, especially adolescent mental health, school based interventions, mindfulness and qualitative, participatory and co-design methods.
 She also works with technology partners to develop digital ways of reaching teenagers with mental health support, and works with partners in India and Bangladesh on global mental health challenges.
 With Professor Sarah Waters, she leads the University of Leeds Interdisciplinary Mental Health Network (from Jan 2022) and is involved in setting up the University’s Patient and Public Involvement Panel to support mental health research informed by those with lived experience.

 Siobhan is interested in understanding the nature, origin and experience of mental health difficulties, particularly in adolescents, and in investigating the potential of co-designed programs as prevention and early intervention.
 Adolescence appears to be a time of heightened vulnerablity to the onset of mental health difficulties.
 There is still much to learn about why this is the case, whether difficulties can be prevented, and what form of intervention post-onset is the most acceptable, effective and sustainable in differnt areasna (e.g. schools, community, primary care).
 Siobhan is also interested in global mental health, and in working with collaborators in low-and-middle income countries, to address adolescent mental health in different contexts, with varying attitudes, resources and needs.
 She collaborates with national and international academics, the third sector, local government, digital innovation services, mental health and educational services, young people, families/carers and schools, and has expertise in the co-design and evaluation of school interventions and the scholarly application of creative qualitative research methods (especially visual methods) to examine psychological functioning, well-being and health.